docker/docs/datacenter/dtr/2.3/guides/user/manage-images/sign-images/index.md

 to sign the images.
 Make sure you create backups of this directory so that you don't lose your signing keys.

-The Docker and Notary CLI clients integrates with Yubikey.
+The Docker and Notary CLI clients integrate with Yubikey.
 If you have a Yubikey plugged in when initializing trust for a repository, the root key is stored on the Yubikey instead of in the trust directory.
-When you run any command that needs the `root` key, Docker and Notary CLI clients look on the Yubikey first, and uses the trust directory as a fallback.
+When you run any command that needs the `root` key, Docker and Notary CLI clients look on the Yubikey first, and use the trust directory as a fallback.

 The `tuf` directory contains the trust metadata for the images you've signed.
 For each repository there are four files.